07 Mar 2019

 These practices throw up a plethora of potential health & safety issues that you need to address.

-The main purpose of an assessment is to identify and raise awareness of these hazards and risks.
+The main purpose of a health & safety risk assessment is to identify and raise awareness of these hazards and risks.

 This serves as the first step in developing an occupational health & safety management plan.

-That isn’t the only benefit however, they also help in:
+That isn’t the only benefit however, work risk assessments also help in:

 - Identifying individuals at risk.